 • Lime Juice.
 Definitely the best citrus to use, but lemon or orange juice can also be substituted.

-How to Make
+How to Make Flank Steak Fajitas

-The basic steps for making steak fajitas are simple to follow.
-Please see the recipe card for exact ingredient amounts.
+Please see the recipe card below for more detailed ingredient amounts.

-Fajita Marinade
+1. Mix Together the Fajita Marinade

-Cook the Vegetables
+2. Cook the Fajita Veggies

 Sauté sliced bell peppers and onions in oil in a cast-iron skillet over medium-high heat until slightly charred.
-You want them to be tender, yet still crisp.
+You want them to be tender yet still crisp.
 Remove from the skillet and set aside until ready to serve.

 The vegetables are sautéed in a pan on the stove.

 Cook steak over medium to medium-high heat for 4-5 minutes per side, or until cooked to your desired doneness.
 Let any excess marinade drip off the steak before adding it to the skillet.
-Check with a meat thermometer for doneness.
-A temperature of 130°-135° is medium-rare, 140° is medium.

 The marinated steak is cooked in a cast iron skillet.